-The Forsyth County Board of Commissioners enacted a comprehensive animal control ordinance on November 8, 1999.
-This innovative and progressive ordinance--praised by regional and national animal-care and control organizations--was designed to improve public safety, prevent animal bites, and provide greater protection for animals in Forsyth County.
+The Forsyth County Board of Commissioners enacted a comprehensive Animal Services ordinance on November 8, 1999.
+This innovative and progressive ordinance--praised by regional and national animal-care and service organizations--was designed to improve public safety, prevent animal bites, and provide greater protection for animals in Forsyth County.
 Residents of the county who own animals should be aware of the major components of the ordinance.
-Anyone who is experiencing an animal related problem or who would like more information about the ordinance should call the animal shelter at 703-3647.
+In October of 2016 section 6.6 regarding tethering of animals was amended to ban this practice with very limited exceptions.
+Anyone who is experiencing an animal related problem or who would like more information about the ordinance should call the animal shelter at 703-2490.

-To view the complete Animal Control Ordinance, go to Forsyth County Code and select Chapter 6 from the left panel.
+To view the complete Animal Services Ordinance, go to Forsyth County Code and select Chapter 6 from the left panel.

 BE IT ORDAINED by the Board of Commissioners of Forsyth County that Chapter 6 of the Forsyth County Code is hereby amended to read as follows: